 Re-framing disability explores a group of rare portraits from the 17th to the 19th centuries held by the Royal College of Physicians.
 The portraits depict disabled men and women of all ages and from all walks of life, many of whom earned a living exhibiting themselves to the public.

-Critical to the success of the project was the involvement of 27 disabled participants from accross the UK, who came together to discuss the historical portraits and their relevance to their lives.
+Critical to the success of the project was the involvement of 27 disabled participants from across the UK, who came together to discuss the historical portraits and their relevance to their lives.
 Participants were also invited to have their photographic portraits taken, and to be filmed.

 The catalogue reveals the story behind the creation of the Re-framing disability project, the research findings exploring the historical portraits, and the autobiographical text of the disabled participants.